-Risk allocation between a purchaser and a seller involves various aspects of the deal.
-For example, in a private M&A deal the purchasers usually conduct a thorough due diligence.
-However, in recent years, some large M&A projects were conducted through a public bidding process, and the sellers would control the process of due diligence, which would expedite the process and enhance the efficiency but increase the purchaser's risk exposure.
-The two pricing mechanisms discussed in Question 5 also demonstrate different degree of risk allocation, with the locked boxed approach being riskier to the purchaser because it has to bear the risk of enterprise value decrease between the date of singing and date of closing.
+Risk allocation between a buyer and a seller involves various aspects of the deal.
+For example, in a private M&A deal, the buyer usually conducts a thorough due diligence.
+However, in recent years, some large M&A projects were conducted through a public bidding process, and the seller would control the process of due diligence, which would expedite the process and enhance the efficiency but increase the buyer's risk exposure.
+The two pricing mechanisms discussed in Question 5 also demonstrate different degrees of risk allocation, with the locked boxed approach being riskier to the buyer because it will have to bear the risk of enterprise value decrease between the date of singing and the date of closing.
 Regarding the transaction agreements, the sections of representations and warranties will significantly affect the risk allocation between the parties.
-A broader scope of the representations and warranties will impose more risks on the seller, and using the terms such as "Material Adverse Effect" and "to the best knowledge of the seller" will limit the scope of the representations and warranties and thereby reducing seller's risks.
+A broader scope of the representations and warranties will impose more risks on the seller, but the use of such terms and qualifiers as "Material Adverse Effect" and "to the best knowledge of the seller" will limit the scope of the seller's representations and warranties and thereby reducing the seller's risks.
+The parties may also negotiate on the level and method of disclosure and limitation on the seller's liabilities to make further allocation of risks between themselves.